-Merchandise Analyst, Sales Specialist, Marketing Assistant, Health Care Analyst, Client Service Associate
+Merchandise Analyst, Marketing Assistant, Client Service Associate

 Operations and technology management majors learn how to create and improve the processes that organizations follow to deliver quality goods and services to the right place at the right time, with the right balance of cost and speed.

-BBA students recently worked side-by-side with students from the Wisconsin MBA Program and the UW–Madison College of Engineering as part of the Hybrid Vehicle Team, which worked to manage the operations involved in developing and building innovative vehicles.
+BBA students recently worked side by side with students from the Wisconsin MBA Program and the UW–Madison College of Engineering as part of the Hybrid Vehicle Team, which worked to manage the operations involved in developing and building innovative vehicles.

 Real estate majors learn to appraise property values for investors and the government, broker transactions, oversee development programs, manage properties, and plan and regulate communities.

 Students in the Real Estate Club are able to take two national trips per year, usually in association with and sponsored by the Wisconsin Real Estate Alumni Association (WREAA).
 The study trips include tours of various real estate projects, presentations by real estate firms, and receptions with local alumni.